 Three billion people worldwide depend on open fires and inefficient traditional stoves for cooking with catastrophic consequences to health, the environment and household economics.

-In 2012, faced with the collapse of the European compliance market, and loss of a revenue base to funds clean efficient cookstoves, we floated the concept of a tradable commodity based on the health benefits of distributing clean cookstoves in developing countries.
-The proposed salable product is ADALYs, averted disability adjusted life years, or the addition of a year of healthy living, a metric established by the World Health Organization.
+In 2012, faced with the collapse of the European compliance market, and loss of a revenue base to funds clean efficient cookstoves, CQC floated the concept of a forward market for improved health outcomes based on the health benefits of cleaner burning Cookstoves, and cleaner kitchen air in developing countries.
+The proposed salable product is Averted Disability Adjusted Life years (ADALYs), or the addition of a year of healthy living, a metric established by the World Health Organization.

 The Global Burden of Disease Studies of 2010 later confirmed that of the order of 4 million people, the majority women and children, suffer serious disability and die prematurely every year from exposure to high levels of biomass smoke caused by indoor cooking over open fires.

-The World Bank East Asia and Pacific Region invited members of our team to design a demonstration project in the Lao PDR to test proof of concept that cleaner burning cookstoves and improved ventilation could be a cost-effective means of reducing the burden of disease in the developing countries where cooking with solid fuels was still widely practiced.
+The World Bank East Asia and Pacific Region invited members of CCQ’s team to design and supervise a demonstration project in the Lao PDR to test proof of concept that cleaner burning cookstoves and improved ventilation could be a cost-effective means of reducing the burden of disease in the developing countries where cooking with solid fuels was still widely practiced.

 Why Lao PDR?
 The Global Burden of Disease assessment for Laos show that household air pollution is the largest cause of death and disability in Laos where persistently over 90% of the population cook on crude wood and charcoal burning stoves or over open fires indoors.
 Super clean forced draft “gasifier” stoves or very high efficiency natural draft stoves are now commercially available at scale, creating an opportunity to dramatically improve child and maternal health in Laos and similarly afflicted communities while creating a salable health product.